waynehoover/s3_direct_upload/README.md

 Thank you Ryan Bates!

-This code also uses the excellecnt [jQuery-File-Upload](https://github.com/blueimp/jQuery-File-Upload), which is included in this gem by its rails counterpart [jquery-fileupload-rails](https://github.com/tors/jquery-fileupload-rails)
+This code also uses the excellent [jQuery-File-Upload](https://github.com/blueimp/jQuery-File-Upload), which is included in this gem by its rails counterpart [jquery-fileupload-rails](https://github.com/tors/jquery-fileupload-rails)